-A summary of recommended credits requiring Credit Interpretation Requests (CIR's), Technical Clarifications (TC's) or adaptations can be found below (all other credits are proposed to remain unchanged, but where projects do want to propose changes these must be applied for through the TC/ CIR process on the GBCSA website):
+A summary of recommended credits requiring Credit Interpretation Requests (CIR's), Technical Clarifications (TC's) or adaptations can be found below (all other credits are proposed to remain unchanged, but where projects do want to propose changes these must be applied for through the TC/CIR process on the GBCSA website):

-CREDIT REQUIREMENT 1 MAN-14: This credit is omitted.
-2 Life Cycles Costing IEQ-02: This credit is omitted. - Air Change Effectiveness 3 IEQ-06: High Frequency Ballasts This credit is omitted.
-4 ENE-0 & ENE-01: Office v1.1 rating tool be applied to all other credits, calculations and Conditional Requirement & protocols except the Energy modelling protocol for the ENE-0 and ENE-1: Greenhouse Gas Emmissions Greenhouse Gas Emissions credit, where the Office v1 Energy modelling protocol will be applicable to Mauritian projects.
+CREDIT REQUIREMENT CREDIT REQUIREMENT 1 MAN-14: This credit is omitted. - Life Cycles Costing This dicule is officed.
+2 , IEQ-02: This credit is omitted.
+Air Change Effectiveness 3 IEQ-06: This credit is omitted.
+High Frequency Ballasts 4 ENE-0 & ENE-01: Office v1.1 rating tool be applied to all other credits, calculations and Conditional Requirement & protocols except the Energy modelling protocol for the ENE-0 and ENE-1: Greenhouse Gas Emmissions Greenhouse Gas Emissions credit, where the Office v1 Energy modelling protocol will be applicable to Mauritian projects.
 Changes to the Green Star SA - Office v1 Energy Modelling protocol should be motivated by the registered project via a mandatory CIR.
-Projects apply Durban's climate zone for the notional building standards.
+Projects apply Durban's dimate zone for the notional building standards.
 5 ENE-07: Green Star SA Multi Unit Residential v1 Hot Water Calculator would need to be Hot Water Energy Use - adapted to reflect the relevant fuel factors in Mauritius.
-CIR to be submitted by the 6 MULTI UNIT RES TRA-01: project team.
-A maximum car parking allowance of 4 bays per 100m2 GFA as per Johannesburg 0 Provision of Car Parking Town Planning Scheme is allowed for this credit 7 TRA-04 Maximum points is set to 3 points instead of 5 points for this credit to reflect the • Commuting Mass Transport local context.
+CIR to be submitted by the MULTI UNIT RES project team.
+6 TRA-01: A maximum car parking allowance of 4 bays per 100m2 GFA as per Johannesburg Provision of Car Parking Town Planning Scheme is allowed for this credit 7 TRA-04 Commuting Mass Transport Maximum points is set to 3 points instead of 5 points for this credit to reflect the local context.
 8 WAT-01: Occupant Amenity / If the project is targeting the Rainwater/Storm water harvesting path in WAT-01: the WAT category, a CIR must be submitted to the GBCSA with local Potable Water-PEB rainfall values for input into the Potable Water calculator.
 Due to the shortage of water, a new conditional requirement has been incorporated into this category.
 Project teams must achieve at least 1 point in the potable water calculator in Wat-1 to be eligible for a Green Star SA rating.
-9 MAT-07: PVC Minimisation This credit is omitted.
-10 MAT-11: Local Sourcing The credit is omitted 11 ECO-: Definition of: Conditional Requirement Suitably qualified registered ecologist - To be kept its current form.
-With a mandatory CIR to be submitted.
+9 MAT-07: This credit is omitted.
+PVC Minimisation This credit is offlitted.
+10 MAT-11: The credit is omitted Local Sourcing 11 ECO-: Definition of: Conditional Requirement Suitably qualified registered ecologist - changed to suitably qualified and experienced ecologist Prime Agricultural Land changed to 'Prime Agricultural Land (prior to Land Conversion) which falls outside of the Development Zone as prescribed by the governments Outline Planning Scheme'

-Prime Agricultural Land changed to 'Prime Agricultural Land (prior to Land Conversion) which falls outside of the Development Zone as prescribed by the governments Outline Planning Scheme' Land with confirmed presence of Red Data species or habitat for Red Data species or appropriate buffer as defined in the policies of the relevant Provincial Authority changed to 'Land with confirmed presence of Red Data species or habitat for Red Data species or protected plants as listed in the Environment Protection Act 2002 as amended 2008 and the Plant Protection Act 2006 12 ECO-02: Definition of 'municipal urban edge' is changed to 'development zone as prescribed Reuse of Land by the Government Outline Planning Scheme' 13 ECO-04: A mandatory CIR must be submitted to the GBCSA by projects to determine which Change of Ecological Value South African bio-region is most applicable to the project.
+Land with confirmed presence of Red Data species or habitat for Red Data species or appropriate buffer as defined in the policies of the relevant Provincial Authority changed to 'Land with confirmed presence of Red Data species or habitat for Red Data species or protected plants as listed in the Environment Protection Act 2002 as amended 2008 and the Plant Protection Act 2006 12 ECO-02: Definition of 'municipal urban edge' is changed to 'development zone as prescribed Reuse of Land by the Government Outline Planning Scheme' 13 ECO-04: A mandatory CIR must be submitted to the GBCSA by projects to determine which Change of Ecological Value South African bio-region is most applicable to the project.